 Keep in mind that some forms of framing are perfectly legal.
 For instance, many sites use frames as a way of organizing their own content.
 When framing the content of another site, however, you are entering hazardous territory.
 Unless you know a site won’t object (and preferably have their agreement in writing), you should proceed very carefully if you want to frame its content.

 The purpose of a linking agreement, like all permission agreements, is to avoid a dispute.
-If a webmaster is confident that a link will not create a dispute, then a linking agreement is probably not necessary.
+Most links do not raise legal issues, and if a webmaster is confident that a link will not create a dispute, then a linking agreement is probably not necessary.

 However, the following types of links may create disputes: